dumeeshatharukee/paws_care_frontend/README.md

 Secure user and admin authentication using **JSON Web Tokens (JWT)**.
 This ensures that only authorized users can access protected routes and features, keeping data safe and confidential.

+### ✉️ Email Verification with OTP: Every user must verify their email using a One-Time Password sent to their inbox before the account becomes active, ensuring secure and valid user registration.